 There are several crypto tax calculators which are available to keep track of crypto transactions and wallet balances.
 CryptoTax and Koinly are platforms that have been designed around the current ATO regulations and produce a crypto capital gains report which calculates and presents the gains or losses during the financial year.

-Several Australian-based crypto exchanges such as Swyftx, Digital Surge, and CoinSpot offer ways to quickly produce reports which summarise their transaction history to allow their customers to easily prepare their crypto tax returns without hassle.
-An example of a Koinly produced crypto tax report is pictured below.
+Several Australian-based crypto exchanges such as Swyftx, Digital Surge, CoinSpot, and Independent Reserve offer ways to quickly produce reports which summarise their transaction history to allow their customers to easily prepare their crypto tax returns without hassle.
+An example of a Koinly-produced crypto tax report is pictured below.

 The taxation obligations of crypto investors and traders alike can seem quite complex and understanding legal responsibilities is a key facet to avoiding non-compliance.
 Whilst the regulatory framework is constantly evolving, the availability of tools and professional expertise has increased to provide crypto users and businesses to easily calculate and understand their crypto taxes.